goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

      - Programmer
      - Manager
   2. I understood the modeling tasks clearly.
-       - scale disagree .. highly agree.
        - Maybe for each modeling task?
   3. I managed to complete the tasks in the time limit.
-        - scale disagree .. highly agree.
         - Maybe for each modeling task?
   4. I found it easy to understand the meaning of the classes and properties in the surroundings dialog.
-       - scale disagree .. highly agree.
   5. I consider the filter by instance useful.
-       - scale disagree .. highly agree.
   6. Information provided in the surroundings dialog was sufficient for me to select adequate properties.
-     - scale disagree .. highly agree.
-  7. The surroundings dialog was sufficiently fast.
+  7. The surroundings dialog was sufficiently responsive.
-       - scale disagree .. highly agree.
-  8. The layout of the surroundings dialog interface is adequate.
-     - scale disagree .. highly agree.
-  9. I became familiar with the surroundings dialog very quickly.
+  8. I found the surroundings dialog intuitive to use.
-     - scale disagree .. highly agree.
   10. The surroundings dialog enabled me to accomplish the tasks.
-     - scale disagree .. highly agree.
-  11. Overall, I am satisfied with the surroundings dialog.
-     - scale disagree .. highly agree.
-  12. I would use the surroundings dialog again.
+  11. I would use the surroundings dialog again.
-     - scale disagree .. highly agree.